Watanabe Kazan

-Watanabe Kazan (渡辺 崋山) was a Japanese painter, scholar and statesman member of the samurai class.
+Watanabe Kazan (渡辺 崋山) was a Japanese painter, scholar and statesman of the samurai class.

 Biography

 He was born Watanabe Sadayasu in Edo (now Tokyo) to a poor samurai family, and his artistic talent was developed from an early age.
 His family served the lord of the Tahara Domain, located in present-day Aichi prefecture.
 Watanabe himself served the lord of Tahara as a senior councilor, one of his achievements being said to be protecting the domain from even a single death from starvation during the Tenpō famine.
 He was heavily influenced by the artistic styles of the West, forming a unique style with elements of Japanese and European art.

 Like many other Edo-period artists, Kazan painted realistic portraits of his subjects using the effects of shading which he learned from European paintings.
 On the one hand, he was a traditionalist Confucian, who believed in filial piety and loyalty to his daimyō, and on the other he was enthusiastic about Western ideas regarding science and politics.
 He wrote two private essays which were interpreted as being critical of the Shogunate's defense of Tokyo Bay and promoting Western ideas.
 Although these papers were discarded by Watanabe, they were found and he was tried and exiled to his home province of Tahara.
-One of the conditions of his exile was that he wouldn't sell his paintings, however Watanabe continued selling his paintings in secret due to financial hardships.
+One of the conditions of his exile was that he wouldn't sell his paintings, but Watanabe continued selling his paintings in secret due to financial hardships.
 This was eventually discovered leading to the suppression of his works and house arrest.

 Due to the political turmoil involved in this, Watanabe committed ritual suicide (seppuku) as a way to amend for the embarrassment he caused his lord.